 Tell us a bit about who you are and what you do.

 I’m the Adult Programs Manager for the Ski and Snowboard School of Aspen in Snowmass.
 This role means that I’m lucky enough to spend my winter months on the slopes with amazing ski professionals who have a strong passion for sharing their expertise with guests.

 When I was five, we were transferred to Germany whilst my dad worked in the Army.
 We took a family trip to Garmisch-Partenkirchen and although I was deemed too young to ski, it left a big impression.
 We returned to Colorado when Dad retired and I have been on the snow every winter since 1972.

-And at what point did you realize you wanted to make a career out of skiing?
+And at what point did you realise you wanted to make a career out of skiing?

 I took a year off from college in 1979 to ski full time.
 I learned quickly that a career in ski racing wasn’t to be.
 Instructing and coaching was an easy transition as I learned that sharing my passion for the sport was much more rewarding than just skiing.

 Mostly in Colorado, Utah and Mt Hood.

 Why is Aspen such a special ski destination?
 What sets it apart from others?

 Aspen is steeped in traditions and colourful influences that come from its mining heritage, the 10th mountain division soldiers, and the earlier skiers and instructors from Europe.
 Combine all this together and you have an amazing eclectic mix of culture and athletics.

 Do you have a favourite ski run in Aspen?